Toronto - Thousand Islands - Ottawa - Montreal (661 km)

 This UNESCO World Heritage Site traces its history to 1620 and the establishment of the Saint-Louis Fort.
 Old Quebec is known for its architecture and its value as a testament to the impact of colonization.

-Deluxe Hotel: Palace Royal Hotel (4*) / Fairmont Le Chateau (5*) or Similar
+Deluxe Hotel: Palace Royal Hotel (4*) / Fairmont Le Chateau Frontenac (5*) or similar

-Departing from Quebec City in the morning, our journey will take us to Montreal to visit Olympic Stadium and Tower and Montreal Biodome (if those two are closed, we'll visit Olympic Big-O instead).
+Departing from Quebec City in the morning, our journey will take us to Montreal to visit Olympic Tower and Big O Stadium (if those two are closed, we'll visit the Montreal Botanical Garden instead).
 After, we will return to Toronto.

 Montreal, Quebec is the second-largest city in Canada, and the center of French Canadian culture.
 Called "Canada's Cultural Capital," Montreal offers much to see and do, whether you are looking to explore history or the arts.